BangL/WGSignFlags/README.md

-WGExtraFlags
+WGSignFlags
 ============

-"WorldGuard" extension to add own region flags like white/blacklistes signs or commands or other things.
-The WorldGuard flags for blocked/allowed commands are not working correctly anyways.
+WorldGuard extension to block the creation of signs in specific regions.